 KPU / Knowledge Processing Unit

 A microservice designed for automated reception, transformation and transmission of (possibly structured) data.
 A KPU is typically designed as a workflow.
 Currently employing Microsoft Workflow Foundation which has long since fallen out of favor from Microsoft and should sooner or later be replaced by another workflow engine.
+The workflow portion of KPUs will likely be implemented in Wexflow in the near future.
+KPUs encapsulate physical processes and integrate “dumb” machines into the DAIPAN framework, to supply the intelligence that Industry 4.0 expects of production machinery.

 Security